-Better Homes and Gardens (BHG) has a blog post, House Styles, that talks about ten different styles and a little of the history and influences for each style.
+Better Homes and Gardens (BHG) has a blog post, House Styles, that talks about ten different styles and a little of the history and influences of each style.
 They also have pictures that help you get a sense of what makes that style unique.
-(If you need help determining your decorating style they have a link for that too.)
+(If you need help determining your decorating style, they have a link for that too.)

 What are some of the home styles that are out there?

 BHG lists ten styles of homes in their blog post.
 They include Cape Cod, country French, Colonial, Victorian, Tudor, Craftsman, cottage, Mediterranean, ranch, and contemporary.